 The Weekend Home of Her Majesty the Queen

-The castle footprint is thirteen acres and sits on a huge hill overlooking the River Thames, the superhighway to London in the past.
+The castle footprint is thirteen acres and sits on a huge hill overlooking the river Thames, the superhighway to and from London in the past.
 Today Windsor is reached via the modern M4 motorway taking you straight into the pretty old town.
-We are experts at making your day run smoothly and suggest either early morning or late afternoon arrival at Windsor avoiding groups.
+We are experts at making your day run smoothly and suggest either early morning or late afternoon arrival at Windsor to avoiding groups.
 Your driver guided day tour to Windsor will be much more pleasurable sticking to this plan.

-The castle is a weekend retreat for Her Majesty the Queen and is a must-do on a first-time visit to the UK.
-Touring an operational Royal residence and on occasions seeing the Queen arrive is quite an experience.
+The castle is a weekend retreat for King Charles and is a must-do on a first-time visit to the UK.
+Touring an operational Royal residence and on occasions seeing the King arrive is quite an experience.
 Heathrow airport is a 20-minute drive away making the Castle tour on an arrival or departure day convenient.
 Our excellent Town and Country Tour itinerary features Windsor Castle.